bruceravel/SCFtests/use.md

 ## A larch script for testing all standards

 Here is a very simple script.
-It will be very time consuming due as feff must be run in the `prep()` step for each material.
+It will be quite time consuming as feff must be run in the `prep()` step for each material.

 ```python
 add_plugin('fefftest')